 As you explore education master's programs, make sure you prioritize accredited degrees, such as those accredited by the Council of Accreditation of Educator Preparation (CAEP).
 Earning an unaccredited degree may not qualify you for teaching licensure or even a career in the field.

 The job outlook for M.Ed. graduates varies considerably, depending on what career path you choose.
 As an example, many M.Ed. graduates go on to become principals at elementary and secondary schools.
-The Bureau of Labor Statistics (BLS) projects the number of principals to grow by 4% from 2019-29.
+The Bureau of Labor Statistics (BLS) projects the number of principals to grow by 4%

 This guide outlines what you can expect in a master's in education program, including admissions requirements, common coursework, and possible career paths.